reduxjs/redux/docs/tutorials/essentials/part-4-using-data.md

 title: 'Redux Essentials, Part 4: Using Redux Data'
 sidebar_label: 'Using Redux Data'
 hide_title: true
-description: 'The official Essentials tutorial for Redux: learn how to use Redux, the right way'
+description: 'The official Redux Essentials tutorial: learn how to work with complex Redux state in React components'
 ---

 import { DetailedExplanation } from '../../components/DetailedExplanation'